 The driver’s current sense pins, labeled CS, output voltages proportional to the motor currents while the H-bridges are driving.
 The output voltage for this version is about 20 mV/A plus a small offset, which is typically about 50 mV.

-Each CS output is ; it is inactive (low) when the channel is in brake mode (slow decay), which happens when the PWM input is low or when current limiting is active.
+Each CS output is only active while the corresponding H-bridge is in drive mode; it is inactive (low) when the channel is in brake mode (slow decay), which happens when the PWM input is low or when current limiting is active.
 Current will continue to circulate through the motor when the driver begins braking, but the voltage on the CS pin will not accurately reflect the motor current in brake mode.
-The CS voltage is used internally by the motor driver, so to avoid interfering with the driver’s operation, you should add a capacitor to this pin or connect a load that draws more than a few mA from it.
+The CS voltage is used internally by the motor driver, so to avoid interfering with the driver’s operation, you should not add a capacitor to this pin or connect a load that draws more than a few mA from it.